Poppin’ bottles and payin’ corkage

 Now and again it’s nice to get high off your own supply.
 Not in a Tony Montana way, that’s categorically: not advised.
 But taking a bottle or two of your favourite wine or beer into a participating bring your own booze establishment, and enjoying them with a meal, we can all agree that is a great thing.
 A flex even.

 Rocking up to a restaurant and realising it’s BYOB is great and stuff, but arriving with a bit of prior knowledge is better.
 For instance, knowing that Double Zero is a stone’s throw from Carringtons wine and beer shop has the potential to seriously enhance your evening.
-As does the knowledge, that a reader once rightfully pointed out, that there’s an offy around the corner from The Mekong Cat.

 Whilst some of the spots on this list have specified days to bring your own booze (stated in brackets), most are BYOB daily.
 All prices are correct as of the time of writing.

 Here are, in our view, some of the best BYOB restaurants in Manchester.

 Authentic and healthy Lebanese and Syrian dishes since ’88.
 Withington OG Aladdin is a stalwart on both the local dining and BYOB scenes.
 Choose from hot and cold mezza, lamb and chicken mezza and speciality mains including lamb chops and shaworma.
 Corkage is £1 per bottle of wine and 25p per beer.

 Not only is Codi’s Kitchen Prestwich’s first sushi restaurant, it just so happens to be BYOB too.
 The ultimate double threat.
 Former Australasia chef and owner Codi Sheldon makes an impressive selection of sushi as well as crispy chilli chicken and filled bao.
 Corkage is £2 per person.